hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 The **Technical Overview** section gives you a high-level view of:

-- JupyterHub's Subsystems: Hub, Proxy, Single-User Notebook Server
+- JupyterHub's Subsystems: Hub, Proxy, Single-User Server
 - how the subsystems interact
 - the process from JupyterHub access to user login
 - JupyterHub's default behavior